scaleway/terraform-provider-scaleway/docs/guides/backend_guide.md

 ## Share configuration

-You can also share the configuration using the different [data sources](https://www.terraform.io/language/state/remote-state-data). this is useful when you are working on the same infrastructure we the same team.
+You can also share the configuration using the different [data sources](https://www.terraform.io/language/state/remote-state-data).
+This is useful when working on the same infrastructure or the same team.

 ```hcl
 data "scaleway_rdb_instance" "mybackend" {